How to Backup Your WordPress Site Successfully

 Even for static websites, which see limited changes, like brochure websites, we still recommend daily backups.
 Plugins and themes need to be updated, and a monthly or even a weekly cadence can sometimes miss big changes.

 You can also opt for real-time backups for high-traffic sites or e-commerce stores.
 Here, the changes made in a 24-hour period are considerable and not recoverable easily.
-E-commerce stores have transactions, orders, and customer data that change rapidly, and for that, real-time backups are the only sensible option.
-With BlogVault, real-time backups capture changes to the website every 5 minutes and back them up.
+WooCommerce backups, for instance, must save transactions, orders, and customer data that change rapidly.
+For that, real-time backups are the only option.
+BlogVault’s real-time backups capture changes to the website every 5 minutes.

 Finally, you may also want to consider taking up an on-demand backup before any major changes such as updates, migration, or UI fixes.
 This will ensure that you have a fresh backup to roll back to in case things don’t go as planned.